-Table 19 shows the application connections that are required for the IVR-In-Front configuration mode.
+- Table 18 shows the application connections that are required for the standalone mode. - Table 19 shows the application connections that are required for the hot standby mode.

 Note: The IVR-In-Front configuration does not include a premise T-Server.